 Attaching Custom Attributes To Cells

-Cells in CompuCell3D are represented by CellG class - see CompuCell3D/core/CompuCell3D/Potts3D/Cell.h
+Cells in CompuCell3D are represented by the CellG class.
+The class is defined in CompuCell3D/core/CompuCell3D/Potts3D/Cell.h:

 #ifndef CELL_H